-Special meetings and emergency meetings of the Board may be called and held from time to time consistent with, and pursuant to, the procedures set forth in the Government Code.30
+Special Meetings and Emergency Meetings of the Board may be called and held from time to time consistent with, and pursuant to, the procedures set forth in the Government Code.37

-Notice for a special meeting must be delivered personally or by mail at least twenty-four (24) hours before the time of such meeting as specified in the notice to all Board members.
-The call and notice shall specify the time and place of the special meeting and the business to be transacted or discussed.
-The call and notice shall be posted at least twenty-four (24) hours prior to the special meeting in a location that is freely accessible to members of the public.

-Written notice to all Board members can be waived if the majority of the Board declares an emergency situation pursuant to Government Code section 54956.5, which requires the District to act immediately to preserve public peace, health, and safety over the District.
+Notice for a Special Meeting must be delivered personally or by mail at least twenty-four (24) hours before the time of such meeting as specified in the notice to all Board Members.
+The call and notice shall specify the time and place of the Special Meeting and the business to be transacted or discussed.
+The call and notice shall be posted at least twenty-four (24) hours prior to the Special Meeting in a location that is freely accessible to members of the public.
+Written notice to all Board Members can be waived if the majority of the Board declares an emergency situation which requires the District to act immediately to preserve public peace, health, and safety over the District.38